polyrhythm-project/polyrhythm-website/doc/index.md

      - Polymetric examples—for which the beat rate is, for instance, “56;56”—mean that both meters are proceeding at the same beat rate.
 Therefore, the Full Unit Start Mean Beat Rate is simply “56” (refer to T585).
      - If no opening beat rates are notated, writing “none” will suffice.

+[^1]: If the theme and variations is a movement in a multi-movement work, then we will treat the entirety as SWFU; if it is a single movement work, then we will treat the relevant _theme_ or _variation_ as the SWFU.

 </details>